dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 **`config.json`**

-- This file stores project configuration settings, such as how often to poll the carbon intensity API.
+- This file stores project configuration settings, such as how often to poll the air quality API.

 **`Procfile`**